hurrymaplelad/metalsmith-feed/README.md

 - `postDescription` **function** *Optional*.
 Takes a file and returns a description string.
 Defaults to `(file) -> file.less or file.excerpt or file.contents`

+- `postCustomElements` **function** *Optional*.
+From a file, return custom elements, like thumbnails, images, or information necessary to publish podcasts.

 Remaining options are passed to the [rss](https://github.com/dylang/node-rss) module as `feedOptions`, along with `metadata.site`.

 If files have `path` metadata (perhaps from [permalinks](https://github.com/segmentio/metalsmith-permalinks)) but not `url` metadata, we'll prefix `path` with `site_url` to generate links.
 Feed item descriptions default to `file.less` from metalsmith-more, `file.excerpt` from metalsmith-excerpt, and finally the full `file.contents`.